 2. Game of Thrones by George RR Martin

 The Game of Thrones series took over the world in the 2010s with its seven-season TV adaptation.
-The series follows nine houses in the fictional land of Westeros as a fight for the throne follows members of each house, with two common enemies: the long looming winter after a decade-long summer and the terrifying white-walkers, a horde of undead ice-faring zombie-like former humans intent on destroying the world of man.
+The high fantasy series follows nine houses in the fictional land of Westeros as a fight for the throne follows members of each house, with two common enemies: the long looming winter after a decade-long summer and the terrifying white-walkers, a horde of undead ice-faring zombie-like former humans intent on destroying the world of man.

 The series is action-packed, violent, epic, and full of rich character arcs and plot twists.
-With five books of the series currently published, it is a lengthy read, but George RR Martin’s unrivaled talent for storytelling keeps the reader engaged with excitement and unpredictability.
+With five books of the high fantasy series currently published, it is a lengthy read, but George RR Martin’s unrivaled talent for storytelling keeps the reader engaged with excitement and unpredictability.

 - A Game of Thrones, 1996

 The five books in the high fantasy series each focus on the main plot point, that is, which royal family will sit on the iron throne, and the supporting subplots that keep the reader engaged with the entire world of the series in each book.
 Complex plot structures and unforgettable characters make Game of Thrones one of the most widely praised and loved high fantasy series to date.
 Two more books of the series are yet to be published: The Winds of Winter and A Dream of Spring.